openhp/HeatPumpController/README.md

 Summary: If you want experiments - Experiment.
 Want reliably and quickly - make system simple.<br>
 <br>
 ## License
-GPLv3. <br>
+GPLv3. <br><br>
 This product is distributed in the hope that it will be useful,	but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.<br>
+See the GNU General Public License for more details.<br><br>
 ## Author
 <br>
 gonzho АТ web.de (c) 2018-2021<br>